States ramp up virus preparations, try to reassure public

-With worries growing about the new coronavirus in the U.S., state officials are ramping up efforts to prepare for a possible outbreak while simultaneously trying to assure the public that they are well-positioned to handle it.
+As worries about the new coronavirus grow in the U.S., state officials are ramping up efforts to prepare for a possible outbreak while simultaneously trying to assure the public that they are well-positioned to handle it.

-Many states also are pursuing federal approval to conduct tests for the virus at their own labs, which could confirm or rule out potential cases more rapidly than waiting on results from federal labs.
+Some states received federal approval Thursday to conduct tests for the virus at their own labs, which could confirm or rule out potential cases more rapidly than waiting on results from federal labs.

+Governors in several states — including the three most populated, California, Texas, and Florida — sought to ease concerns about the virus Thursday at news conferences.

+“We have an extremely robust, well-informed, activated force prepared for any potential outcome that we may have to deal with,” Republican Texas Gov. Greg Abbott said.
+Texas is one of the states where coronavirus patients who traveled abroad are being treated in isolated facilities before returning to their homes.

 Republican Florida Gov. Ron DeSantis, for example, pledged to notify the public if anyone tested positive for the new virus in his state.
 But the state’s surgeon general declined to confirm if any suspected cases had been investigated.
 He and the governor cited state laws for withholding any statistical information.

-That didn’t sit well with some other elected officials.
+That did not sit well with some other elected officials.
 Democratic U.S. Rep. Stephanie Murphy, who represents the Orlando area, called for more transparency.

 “As a top tourist destination and home to many vulnerable seniors, Florida is uniquely at risk from the threat of this illness,” she said after the governor’s news conference.

-Top health officials from many states met this week in Washington with officials from President Donald Trump’s administration.
+Top health officials from many states met this week in Washington with members of President Donald Trump’s administration.
 While the Centers for Disease Control and Prevention has warned public institutions, businesses and individuals to get ready for the disease, Trump has said there is no need to panic and that the U.S. is “very, very ready” to handle any outbreak.

 The virus causes fever and coughing and, in serious cases, shortness of breath or pneumonia.
 Some symptoms are similar to influenza, which the CDC says has sickened tens of millions of U.S. residents and led to thousands of deaths since last fall.

-New York Gov. Andrew Cuomo has said he will ask lawmakers to approve $40 million to respond to the threat, including hiring additional state health workers and buying supplies such as protective masks and gloves.
+New York Gov. Andrew Cuomo, a Democrat, has said he will ask lawmakers to approve $40 million to respond to the threat, including hiring additional state health workers and buying supplies such as protective masks and gloves.
 In New York City alone, more than 1.5 million protective masks already have been given to health care workers and first responders, and the city is seeking more.

 Several other states also are looking to set aside additional money because of the coronavirus.